tomcur/CookieTokenAuth/README.md

 ### Cookie Exposure Is Minimized
 For added security, the token cookie is only sent to the server on a special authentication page.
 This page is only accessed once per per session by the client.
 As such, opportunity for cookie theft is minimized.

+### Encrypted by CakePHP
+On top of all these security measures, the token cookies are naturally encrypted by CakePHP.

 # Installation
 Place the following in your `composer.json`:
 ```